-Oxford Global Young Leaders Program is a flagship leadership course designed to provide key skills required for ambitious, highly motivated students to become future leaders of their generation.
+Oxford Global Young Leaders summer program is a flagship leadership course designed to provide key skills required for ambitious, highly motivated students to become future leaders of their generation.

-Weekly themes include law, politics, journalism, tourism, the United Nations, technology and marketing, which are delivered through interactive lectures, case studies, projects and workshops.
+Weekly themes include Law, Politics, Journalism, Business Innovation, United Nations, and Marketing, which are delivered through interactive lectures, case studies, projects and workshops.
 Negotiations, public speaking and debating are key competencies needed in the modern world.
 On this course, students take part in workshops specifically created and adapted to develop these skills.
 Research skills, critical thinking and problem solving are all essential for leadership and these are integrated onto the young leaders programme through case studies.
 In addition, a well balanced weekly activities and excursions are integrated to the course, and toward the end of the course, students will also be invited to dress up and attend a traditional Oxford University three course Formal Dinner.

-Based in Oxford University, this programme is also a prefect preparation for students aiming for top universities such as Cambridge and Oxford University.
-Student can seek advice from Oxbridge graduates or mentors on interview technique, personal statement and choices of courses and colleges.
+Based at the college of Oxford University, this programme is also a prefect preparation for students aiming for top universities such as Cambridge and Oxford University.
+Students will have opportunities to seek advice from Oxbridge graduates or mentors on interview technique, personal statement and choices of courses and colleges.

 Oxford Global Young Leaders Program consists of a well-balanced programme of Young Leader tuition, activities, sports and excursions.
 The structured programme includes:

 - 28 hours tuition per week, including lectures, seminars, case-studies, workshops and presentations.

 - 2 full day excursions and trips per week

 - Full afternoon and evening activity programme including games and cultural activities and the chance to explore Oxford with friends.